What is an Iteration, which interpretations exist and which duration and frequency make sense?

 Iterations in software development

-- An iteration describes the repeated passing through of individual development steps within a phase.
+- It describes the repeated passing through of individual development steps within a phase.
 Individual phases within the realisation, such as the analysis or the design, usually do not have to be repeated.
 Implementation, on the other hand, is often divided into sections – iterations – in practice.
 An iteration therefore describes a period in which actions such as the programming of new functions are repeated.
 In such a procedure, the results of several iterations are combined to releases.
 What is important is that the repetition does not refer to a concrete function that is developed again and again, but to the action, i.e. the programming as such.
 This means that similar actions are performed in iterations, but the requirements, features, epics, etc. to be realised differ.

 - The repeated interaction of several phases – e.g. between realisation and testing – can be understood as a special form.
 A product is realised and then tested, followed by further development and testing.
 This process is repeated until the product has reached the desired quality and can be put into operation.